giorgiobeggiora/fire2sql/README.md

 ### Due to fire2sql

-- no advanced Firebase functions support, i.e. transaction, users, priority, ...
+- no advanced Firebase functions support, i.e. join, like, transaction, users, priority, ...
 - not realtime (under consideration)